Matb85/elevator-simulator/README.md

 ```

-2. Specify how many floor you want
+2. Specify how many floors you want

 ```typescript
 const numberOfFloors = 20